 It is irrelevant to point out that nobody will judge you in a Korean naked spa.
 You’re in a bath!
-Everyone came to enjoy the facilities, not to choose the stripper of the month!
+Everyone visits the Asian bathhouse to enjoy the facilities, not to choose the stripper of the month!

 Jjimjilbangs are often large multi-story facilities.
-For first-time visitors who do not speak Korean, the layout may be confusing.
+For first-time visitors who do not speak Korean, the layout of this Asian bathhouse may be confusing.
 But this step-by-step Jjimjilbang guide will help you understand how to use Korean spa!

 Step 1: Pay the entrance fee, get the bracelet